Hiepnguyenhoang/BLE_Image_Tranfer/README.md

 ```

 ## UUID
-For other Adjustment, You can find an auto UUID generator in [Truy cập trang web](https://www.uuidgenerator.net/)
+For other Adjustment, You can find an auto UUID generator in [Online UUID Generator](https://www.uuidgenerator.net/)